IvoJohn/Cardiovascular-diseases-prediction/README.md

 # Cardio

-In this project I wanted to train models to predict risk of cardiovascular diseases.
-To do it I used dataset of 70 thousand patients
+In this project I predicted risk of cardiovascular diseases.
+To do this I used a dataset of 70 thousand patients obtained from Kaggle with features possible to measure during simple physical examination.
+The results seem to be too low to use these predictions in a real life situations.
+This was a general problem with this dataset, observed by others as well.
+Probably more features or their different selection could be beneficial.
-(once again obtained from Kaggle) with features possible to obtain during simple physical examination.
-The results (similar to results of others) seem to be too low to use these predictions in a real life situations (probably we would need more features or bigger database) but could be useful for putting patients under further screening during routine visits at GP.
+Now the model might be useful only for eventua putting patients under further screening after their routine visit at GP.